About the Association

 Relationships and responsibilities

-The Association takes interest also in the amenity of the city of Bath and so is a member of the Federation of Bath Residents' Associations (FoBRA), attending its Committee meetings, to which it is entitled to send two representatives, and providing a link on this website to summaries of those meetings' minutes.
+The Association takes interest also in the amenity of the city of Bath and so is a member of the Federation of Bath Residents' Associations (FoBRA), attending its Committee meetings, to which it is entitled to send two representatives, and providing a link on this website to those meetings' minutes.
 FoBRA itself is an active member of the National Organization of Residents' Associations (NORA) which chiefly examines and comments on relevant legislation proposals.

 Subscriptions and what they pay for